 Every department and division at Mayo Clinic is involved in patient-oriented research; and approximately 70 percent of total research funding supports clinical and translational research.
 Among the approximately 1,700 staff physicians at Mayo Clinic's campus in Rochester, over one-third are engaged in research.

-The CTSA program is a natural fit for Mayo Clinic — it is consistent with our core values and the overall approach we have taken to medicine for more than 100 years.
+The CCaTS program is a natural fit for Mayo Clinic — it is consistent with our core values and the overall approach we have taken to medicine for more than 100 years.

-CTSA research resources span the entire research continuum, ranging from ethics and cross-cultural communication consultations to state-of-the-art facilities and equipment, to biostatistics, pharmacogenomics and imaging support.
+CCaTS research resources span the entire research continuum, ranging from ethics and cross-cultural communication consultations to state-of-the-art facilities and equipment, to biostatistics, pharmacogenomics and imaging support.
 Its education resources serve all members of the research team throughout their career, and nurture and develop the investigators of tomorrow.
-The focus throughout CTSA and Mayo Clinic research is the needs of the patient.
+The focus throughout CCaTS and Mayo Clinic research is the needs of the patient.